Quasi-plurisubharmonic envelopes 2: Bounds on Monge-Amp\`ere volumes: Bounds on Monge-Amp ere masses

 \begin{thm} Let $X$ and $Y$ be compact complex manifolds which are bimeromorphically equivalent.
 Then \begin{itemize} \item $v_+(\omega_X)<+\infty$ if and only if $v_+(\omega_Y)<+\infty$; \item $v_-(\omega_X)>0$ if and only if $v_-(\omega_Y)>0$. \end{itemize} \end{thm}

-\begin{proof} A celebrated result of Hironaka ensures that any bimeromorphic map between compact complex manifolds is a finite composition of blow ups and blow downs with smooth centers.
+\begin{proof} A celebrated result of Hironaka (see e.g. \cite[Theorem 5.1]{Mat}) ensures that any bimeromorphic map between compact complex manifolds is a finite composition of blow ups and blow downs with smooth centers.
 We can thus assume that $f: X\rightarrow Y$ is the blow up of $Y$ along a smooth center.

 We fix $\p$ a quasi-plurisubharmonic function such that $\pi^* \omega_Y+dd^c \p \geq \delta \omega_X$.
 The existence of $\psi$ follows from a classical argument in complex geometry (see \cite{BL70}, \cite[Proposition 3.2]{FT09}).
 By Demailly's approximation theorem we can further assume that $\psi$ has analytic singularities.
 Up to scaling we can assume without loss of generality that $\delta=1$, and we set $\Omega=\{x \in X \; : \; \p(x)>-\infty\}$.